 How Your Digital Content Strategy Can Generate Inexpensive Growth Through Organic Traffic

-An effective digital content strategy can serve the dual purpose of giving your website ranking authority in searches while also appealing to audiences by providing valuable information.
+An effective digital content strategy serves a dual purpose: it gives your website ranking authority in search results while also appealing to audiences by providing genuinely valuable information.
 In other words, investing in good content will help draw inexpensive organic traffic through meaningful engagement.

 When done right, your content can generate organic traffic with long-term ROI at a fraction of paid traffic costs.

-Your organic content strategy will help inform a cohesive 3-dimensional digital marketing strategy across all platforms/channels.
-If you are testing your content on organic first, you’ll know what performs well before investing more money into paid traffic.
+Your organic content strategy will help inform a cohesive, multi-dimensional digital marketing strategy across all platforms and channels.
+If you are testing your content on organic first, you will know what performs well before investing more money into paid traffic.

 Who doesn't love a good story?

 Content goes beyond selling your product or service to telling your story.
 What is your brand about?
 What passions, missions, and motivations drive your business?
-Your digital content should reflect your business’ values and priorities.
+Your digital content should reflect your business's values and priorities.

-Don’t create content just to have content.
+Do not create content just to have content.
 It should have a purpose and a place within your digital content strategy.
-Overall, the content you produce should back up direct response campaigns and build credibility among your audience.
+Overall, the content you produce should support direct response campaigns and build credibility among your audience.

-Telling your story differentiates your business from competition and helps solidify your brand.
+Telling your story differentiates your business from the competition and helps solidify your brand in ways that product pages and transactional copy never will.

 Think about the content you have already produced.
-No doubt you’ve done a lot of leg work to create quality content for your audience.
-You don’t have to throw away digital content that you’ve invested in!
+No doubt you have done significant work to create quality content for your audience.
+You do not have to throw away digital content you have invested in.

-Content doesn’t have to go to waste when it can be recycled and updated for more organic traffic.
-It’s easy to keep good content evergreen by updating links and repackaging information for multiple uses.
+Content does not have to go to waste when it can be recycled and updated for more organic traffic.
+It is straightforward to keep good content evergreen by updating links, refreshing statistics, and repackaging information for multiple uses.

-You can use past content to help to create better funnels, reinforce re-targeting campaigns, and learn more about your own brand and audience.
-The best part is that building a content inventory doesn’t have to take a long time.
+You can use past content to build better funnels, reinforce retargeting campaigns, and learn more about your own brand and audience.

 What if you were able to publish content that could predictably provide measurable business value?
 You can.
 This is what we call growth content.